ecDusty/frontend-nanodegree-mobile-portfolio/README.md

 I got a little carried away with the design layout.

+## Hosting

+The Hosting solution I used to test the distribution code of my project was GitHub Pages.

+Check out the site - _[Here]_

+If you'd like to follow suit, check out GitHubs' guide to [GitHub Pages].
+This will give you a great place to test distribution ready code.

+GitHub Pages acts like a separate repository.
+Once your code is ready, you simiply push it to the repository, give it about a minute or 2 to load on their end, and boom you've got a hosted website.

 ## Folder Layout

 As you can see there are just 3 folders within this repository:
   * _Adobe Images_: Which with is where my AI versions of the customer logo and down arrow I created
   * _src_: Contains the source code of my Mobile Profile site.
 The easy to read and edit version of the site.
   *_dist_: This is the distribution code of my site.
 All the code here is just the minified versions of the source code.

-## Hosting

-The Hosting solution I used to test the distribution code of my project was GitHub Pages.
-If you'd like to follow suit, check out GitHubs' guide to [GitHub Pages].
-This will give you a great place to test distribution ready code.

-GitHub Pages acts like a separate repository.
-Once your code is ready, you simiply push it to the repository, give it about a minute or 2 to load on their end, and boom you've got a hosted website.

 ## What Has been done